 If you hear your child complaining about foot or toe pain, we encourage you to look for inconsistencies or issues with the nails first.
 More often than not, kids are suffering from a pediatric ingrown toenail.
 Ingrown toenails often go unnoticed at first, but can quickly escalate into an unbearable condition (we’re talking screaming, crying, and inability to walk).
 There are some ways to quickly relieve your child’s pain when it comes to ingrown toenails, but it’s crucial that you first recognize the symptoms.
 Diagnosis and treatment of a pediatric ingrown toenail should only be conducted and treated by a pediatric podiatrist.

 Pediatric ingrown toenail causes

 Ingrown toenails can be formed from a variety of contributing environmental factors or a pre-existing genetic condition.
-Understanding possible causes can help reduce the likelihood of them occurring.
+Understanding possible causes, for adults, children, and babies with ingrown toenails, can help reduce the likelihood of them occurring.